plone/training/chapter10.rst

                 The current Date
         </p>

-This will show seimthing like: ``2010-02-17 19:21:15``.
+This will show something like: ``2013-10-02 19:21:15``.
 Not very user-friendly.
 So lets extend the code and use one of many helpers plone offers.

 .. code-block:: html